Pressure Cooker Green Chile Pork Carnitas

 Do a natural release and then release remaining pressure with a quick release after 10 minutes.

 Remove meat from pressure cooker.
-Use an immersion blender to blend broth with peppers, or allow broth to cool slightly and add broth with peppers to blender and puree.
+Use an immersion blender to blend broth with vegetables, or allow broth to cool slightly and add broth with vegetables to blender and puree.

 Shred meat with fork and then add back to pressure cooker along with green chile sauce.